Strategic Housing and Economic Land Availability Assessment (SHELAA)

 - RAMSAR sites (a type of protected wetland site)

 Only sites with a potential yield of 5 or more dwellings, or 0.25ha (or 500m2 of floor space) for economic development, are included in the SHELAA.
 Sites may also be excluded from the SHELAA following development, or if they are clearly no longer available and located in isolated rural locations.

 How often is SHELAA updated?

-The SHELAA is a living document which will be updated regularly and published normally on an annual basis.
-All SHELAA sites are reviewed as part of the next annual SHELAA review.
+The SHELAA is a living document which is updated regularly and published as and when circumstances require.
+All SHELAA sites are reviewed prior the next annual SHELAA publication.

 Each published report has a base date and the findings are a snap-shot of information held in the SHELAA database at this time.
 It is therefore likely that some of the information presented in a published report has changed since publication.
 For example, sites that are identified as not having planning permission may have secured permission since the information was compiled and published.
 Similarly, planning permission may have lapsed on other sites.

 The information that accompanies the SHELAA is based on information that was available at the time of the assessment.
 There may therefore be additional constraints on some sites that were not identified as part of the study.
 Likewise, some of the identified constraints may have been removed since the information was compiled.
 Applicants are therefore advised to carry out their own analysis of sites to identify any constraints or other information for the purpose of a planning application and not rely solely on the findings of the SHELAA.